bozelosp/remod/README.md

 2. **Modify** – apply structural changes with `second_run.py` (or the legacy wrapper `take_action_swc.py`).
 This script can remove, extend or shrink selected dendrites and stores edited files under `downloads/files/`.
-3. **Reassign indices** – if an editing step breaks the original node numbering, run `index_reassignment.py` on the newly created file so that node indices are consecutive again.
+3. **Reassign indices** – `second_run.py` automatically renumbers nodes after
+   modifications, so no extra command is needed.
 4. **Visualise and plot** – generate 3‑D views using `neuron_visualization.py`
    or `graph.py` and create summary plots with `plot_data.py` or `plot_individual_data.py`.